fredzannarbor/presetJSON/README.md

 ]

 ```

+The OpenAI Playground provides the fields from "engine to "presence penalty" in JSON format.

 ## PresetJSON fields

 All are optional unless specified.
 Program logic must be able to parse JSON even if fields are missing.
 Program should have reasonable defau,ts.